-Of the 127 sites, 102 are considered to have catchment areas that are covered by or substantially overlapped by the catchment area of another site of the same type of open space.
-Further exploration into these sites should be undertaken to establish whether they are potentially surplus to requirements.
-Where two sites of the same type of open space both cover the same catchment (e.g. KKP 12 and KKP 1,257), only one should be identified as 'surplus', as the removal of both of them would lead to a catchment gap in that area.
+Of the 127 sites, 101 were considered to have catchment areas that are covered by or substantially overlapped by the catchment area of another site of the same type of open space.
+Further exploration has therefore been undertaken, since the draft report was published, to establish whether they are potentially surplus to requirements.

-Other factors, such as a quantity shortfall in that provision type, the potential removal of a site creating a different catchment gap and/or the potential to help serve deficiencies in other types of provision such as playing pitches should also be considered.
+Other factors, such as a quantity shortfall in that provision type, the potential to create a different catchment gap and the potential to help serve deficiencies in other types of provision such as playing pitches and the reason that they have been provided have also been considered.